 Since she was from the UK and had been there for some time, I decided to give everyone the benefit of the doubt and relax.
 About 10 kilometers later, just outside the city, the Yugo driver pulled over.

 Behind us, I heard a horn blowing.
-Turning around, I see the same pickup I started with, pulling over behind us.
+Turning around, I saw the same pickup I started with, pulling over behind us.

 Another money exchange